-Approved by Jay Conti Sr., Department Commander
+Approved by William "Rick"Johnson, Department Commander

 PREAMBLE TO THE CONSTITUTION OF THE AMERICAN LEGION

-For God and Country we associate ourselves together for the following purposes: To uphold and defend the Constitution of the United States of America; To maintain law and order; To foster and perpetuate a one hundred percent Americanism; To preserve the memories and incidents of our associations in the Great Wars; To inculcate a sense of individual obligation to the community, state and nation; To combat the autocracy of both the classes and the masses; To make right the master of might; To promote peace and good-will on earth; To safeguard and transmit to posterity the principles of justice, freedom and democracy; To consecrate and sanctify our comradeship by our devotion to mutual helpfulness.
+For God and Country we associate ourselves together for the following purposes: To uphold and defend the Constitution of the United States of America; To maintain law and order; To foster and perpetuate a one hundred percent Americanism; To preserve the memories and incidents of our associations in all wars; To inculcate a sense of individual obligation to the community, state and nation; To combat the autocracy of both the classes and the masses; To make right the master of might; To promote peace and good-will on earth; To safeguard and transmit to posterity the principles of justice, freedom and democracy; To consecrate and sanctify our comradeship by our devotion to mutual helpfulness.

 SAFETY HARBOR POST 238

 Section 1: The name of this organization shall be Safety Harbor Post 238, The American Legion, Department of Florida, located in Safety Harbor, Florida.

 Section 1: The purposes of this Post shall be as set forth in the foregoing Preamble of the American Legion, to the extent and in the amount that the majority of the Post membership deems the Post is capable of performing.